 The DoSeum is San Antonio's only museum just for children where kids learn by doing, creating and tinkering, instead of just looking and listening.

-Now, The DoSeum is opening the application for its second STEM Teacher Cohort.
+Now, The DoSeum is opening the application for its fourth annual STEM Teacher Cohort class.
 The DoSeum STEM Teacher Cohort is a year-long professional development opportunity for educators like no other in San Antonio.
 Cohort members receive over 100 CPE hours, research-based curriculum resources from leading institutions, and new methods for teaching STEM in each educator’s unique setting.

 Participants transform their method of teaching STEM by implementing units from the Engineering is Elementary® curriculum developed by the Boston Museum of Science.
 The cohort learns through on-site workshops at The DoSeum, a hands-on, two-week practicum at The DoSeum, and by engaging ongoing with the museum’s education staff and a cohort of peers from across the San Antonio area.
 By the end of the experience, these select teachers are able to apply the new curriculum and pedagogy to students in their local learning environments.